fmblab/Biofoundry-Architect/README.md

 # Biofoundry Architect
-*A web-based platform for RAM-driven workflow design, comparative analytics, and techno-economic simulation*
+*A robot-assisted module configurator and workflow designer with hub interoperability and throughput-workflow economic evaluation*

 ---